jgarzik/playground21/dns/README.md

 	In HTTP body, a application/json document containing the following keys:

 	name: name to register.
 Must be valid DNS name.
+	domain: domain name under which name will be registered
 	pkh: (optional) public key hash for permissioned updates
 	days: (optional) number of days to keep name registered (1-365)
 	hosts: (optional) list of objects whose keys are: